julianchurchill/text-adventure/README.md

 =======

 - [FEATURE] Unlock the clock tower door with the skeleton key to reveal an 'up' exit
-  - [TEST] 'Inventory item' action leads to 'Examine' follow up action
-  - [TEST] Change the 'Show inventory' action to make an 'Inventory item' follow up action for each item in the inventory with the item and a label of 'item name'.
   - [TEST] New action - 'UseWith' - add to 'Inventory item' action as additional follow up action.
 Follow up action 'UseWithSpecificItem' is a choice of items in the location and inventory.
   - [TEST] Enacting 'UseWithSpecificItem' calls useWith() on the item object, returning a default user message 'Nothing happens.'
   - [TEST] Model text can specify that an item can be used with another named item.
 This should include a message for the user upon using the item with the named item.